yaml2sbml-dev/yaml2sbml/INSTALL.rst

 ------------------------------------------------

 The notebooks come with additional dependencies.
-Information on the installation of the ODE-simulator AMICI is given in its `installation guide <https://github.com/AMICI-dev/AMICI/blob/master/INSTALL.md>`_.
+Information on the installation of the ODE simulator `AMICI <https://github.com/AMICI-dev/AMICI>`_ is given in its `installation guide <https://github.com/AMICI-dev/AMICI/blob/master/INSTALL.md>`_.
 Further dependencies can be installed via::